Meat: Selective breeding

-Truncated lifespan as a result of intensive breeding allowed more meat to be produced from fewer animals.
-The world cattle population was about 600 million in 1929, with 700 million sheep and goats and 300 million pigs.
-According to a study, the average lifespan of livestock pigs is ~2 years (7% of "maximum expected lifespan").
-For dairy cattle the lifespan is ~5 years (27%).

 Animal growth and development

-Agricultural science has identified several factors bearing on the growth and development of meat in animals.
+Several factors affect the growth and development of meat.

 Genetics

-Several economically important traits in meat animals are heritable to some degree (see the adjacent table) and can thus be selected for by animal breeding.
-In cattle, certain growth features are controlled by recessive genes which have not so far been controlled, complicating breeding.
+Some economically important traits in meat animals are heritable to some degree, and can thus be selected for by animal breeding.
+In cattle, certain growth features are controlled by recessive genes which have not so far been excluded, complicating breeding.
 One such trait is dwarfism; another is the doppelender or "double muscling" condition, which causes muscle hypertrophy and thereby increases the animal's commercial value.
-Genetic analysis continues to reveal the genetic mechanisms that control numerous aspects of the endocrine system and, through it, meat growth and quality.
+Genetic analysis continues to reveal the mechanisms that control numerous aspects of the endocrine system and, through it, meat growth and quality.